Alexandre-Chapelle/cjs-to-mjs/README.md

 - **🚧 Upcoming Features:**
   - [ ] Feature to automatically create interfaces for classes when converted to TS
   - [ ] Feature to add automatic typing for the whole project when converted to TS
+  - [ ] Publish as an NPM package
+  - [ ] Suggest changes to file/class/function/var... naming conventions based on the selected option

 ### Contributing